jens-a-e/working-open/notes/20201130180325-haptic-memories-prototyping.md

 - build it web app first and embed for iOS and Android
 - OpenFrameworks?
   - would be a good fit to have the library in C++ for embed use too
+  - Is too laborious to set up.
+Has not changed in years.

 Meanwhile: waiting for the download of Xcode 12.2.
 It is a 10.6GB download